nikhilvenkatkumsetty/Mitigating-Unfairness-and-Bias-in-Cold-Start-Recommenders/Readme.txt

 Now, Navigate to Gen and Scale folder and run the command - `python main.py` to run the Joint-Learning generative model and Score-scaling model respectively.

-Now, navigate to Analysis folder and run 'cold_bias_analysis_ColdRec.ipynb' and 'cold_bias_analysis_Debias.ipynb' files in Jupyter Notebook.
+Now, navigate to 'Data/ml1m' folder and run 'cold_bias_analysis_ColdRec.ipynb' and 'cold_bias_analysis_Debias.ipynb' files in Jupyter Notebook.